COVID-19 cases could push hospital beds, staff to limit, official says

 “The good news is hospitals have come together during this pandemic response,” said Holly Ward, the association spokesperson.
 “Chances are, we will see spikes in the communities.
 But we are very optimistic that we won’t be in the situation where it’s statewide – there, there are no beds available.”

-Bessel stressed that the 125% projection is just that – a projection – and that what Arizonans do over the weekend can keep hospital beds open for people who need care.
+Bessel stressed that the 125% projection is just that – a projection – and that what Arizonans do can keep hospital beds open for people who need care.

 “Strong mitigation now will help us not get to that 125%.
 I ask everybody out there to take personal accountability, especially as it relates to this holiday week,” she said.